 Note: The Do Not Call Register Act 2006 may apply to a telephone call made for the purpose of negotiating an unsolicited consumer agreement.

-[Section 73 modified: No. 57 of 2010 s.
-36(2); altered: the Fair Trading (Permitted Calling Hours) Regulations 2014 r.
-4.]

 74. Disclosing purpose and identity

 A dealer who calls on a person for the purpose of negotiating an unsolicited consumer agreement, or for an incidental or related purpose, must, as soon as practicable and in any event before starting to negotiate: